 Most injectable medications, including all vaccines (\\except Part D vaccines for Medicare Members), administered in a provider's office must be obtained by the provider and billed to MVP on the appropriate billing code (i.e., J-code), unless otherwise specified.
-Office-administered injectable medications should not be purchased at the retail pharmacy by the Member and transported back to the office; these medications are not covered under the Member's Pharmacy Table of Contents Main Table of Contents prescription drug benefit when obtained at a retail pharmacy.
+Office-administered injectable medications should not be purchased at the retail pharmacy by the Member and transported back to the office; these medications are not covered under the Member's prescription drug benefit when obtained at a retail pharmacy.
 Physician-administered injectables may be covered under the Member's Medicare Part B benefit and applicable co-insurance.
 Review the Medicare Part D formulary at mvphealthcare.com, which includes injectable medications that may be covered under the Medicare Part D benefit.
 Most home infusion medications are covered under the Medicare Part D benefit and billed to the PBM.